SaibanJ/_ObserverPattern/README.md

 This is an example of the observer design pattern in c++

  An implementation of the observer pattern.
-This pattern is about changes in state. think about a battery that incrementally decreases over time or a weather application that needs to update its status report periodically.
+This pattern is about changes in state.
+Think about a battery that incrementally decreases over time or a weather application that needs to update its status report periodically.
  The observer pattern is a one to many relational pattern.